RaviTambade/TFLPortal/Documentation/UserStories.md

 12.As a project manager, I want to view  list of all works of  a project, so that I can see work releted all infomation of project .

+Project Manager- Timesheet Point of View UserStories :
+1. As a Project Manager I want  to see timesheet details of all employees woking on project so that i can track project member daily activities.